 1. Les Deux Magots

-They also serve some wicked awesome breakfast dishes that are named for the very authors who used to frequent this foodie hot spot back in the day (My fave is Le Petit Dejeuner JP Sartre, which includes 2 danish pastries, bread, butter, jam, fresh orange juice, and fresh yogurt or a fruit salad).
+Added bonus?
+They also serve some wicked awesome breakfast dishes that are named for the very authors who frequented this foodie hot spot back in the day.

 And while the food is definitely top-notch, the ambiance is pretty epic too.